 Data lakes have been around for about a decade, but they’ve only recently started changing the way marketers deal with customer data.

-As many marketers are thinking about building data lakes, we hosted a live RampUp hangout to hear from five experts who have either built their own or consulted major brands on building theirs to find out why they’re such a big deal.
+As many marketers are thinking about building a data lake, we hosted a live RampUp hangout to hear from five experts who have either built their own or consulted major brands on building theirs to find out why they’re such a big deal.

 Here are the highlights from the discussion.
 (To listen to the whole thing, scroll to the bottom of the page.)